 What is a KPI?

-KPI (Key Performance Indicators) is the use of criteria to evaluate the performance and effectiveness of the work of an enterprise or an individual in achieving a specific set goal in a specific period of time.
+KPI (Key Performance Indicators) is the use of criteria to evaluate the performance and effectiveness of the work of an enterprise or an individual in achieving a specific set goal in a particular period.

-Besides, KPI is not only used to evaluate the work performed but also to compare the performance with other organizations, departments, and individuals.
+Besides, KPI is used to evaluate the work performed and to compare the performance with other organizations, departments, and individuals.

 Characteristics of good KPI